iomesh/docs/docs/deploy-iomesh-cluster/setup-iomesh.md

     ```
 2. Copy and paste `deviceMap` contents from the following sample code.
 Fill in `mount-type` according to the deployment mode and configure `matchLabels` or `matchExpressions` and `exclude`.

     For the labels, you only need to choose one of the two fields `matchLabels` or `matchExpressions` to fill in.
-To know the keys and values of the block device, refer to Step 2 in [Viewing Block Device Objects].
+To know the keys and values of the block device, refer to Step 2 in [View Block Device Objects](#view-block-device-objects).
+    > _NOTE:_ The field `FSTYPE` of each IOMesh block device should be blank.
+Make sure to exclude the block device that has a specified filesystem.

     ```yaml
     spec: